phonexicum/phonexicum.github.io/infosec/android-security.md

     - analyse traffic

-        - several frameworks for "comfort" can approve any self-signed cert, or developer can forget to check for matching sertificate domain to server domain, etc.
+        - several frameworks for "comfort" can approve any self-signed cert, or developer can forget to check matching of certificate domain and server domain, etc.

         - use signed certificates (signed with CA, not expired, not recalled, with correct domain names)

             can be bypassed for reverse engineering, by adding your own root CA

-        - use pinned certificates (checking if certificate from server matches sertificate stored in application (hardcoded in code or in its resources))
+        - use pinned certificates (checking if certificate from server matches certificate stored in application (hardcoded in code or in its resources))

-            - defends from CA certificate being compromised, or from adding hackers certificate to the list of trusted certificates <br>
+            - defends from CA certificate being compromised, or from adding malicious certificate to the list of trusted certificates <br>

-            - demand application update for certificate update
+            - requires application update for certificate update
             - hard (but possible) to bypass for reverse engineering *(SSLunpinning, android-ssl-bypass, Android-SSL-TrustKiller)*

-            *In android version 4.4 SSLunpinning works good*
+            *In android version 4.4 SSLunpinning works OK*

         - *all* trafic must be encrypted, *NO* exclusions (such as advertisments, news, social network, telemetry, etc.)